prebid/Prebid.js/modules/koblerBidAdapter.md

 ```

 In order to see a sample bid from Kobler (without a proper setup), you have to also do the following:
-- Change the [`refererInfo` function](https://github.com/prebid/Prebid.js/blob/master/src/refererDetection.js) to return `'https://www.tv2.no/a/11734615'` as a [`referer`](https://github.com/prebid/Prebid.js/blob/caead3ccccc448e4cd09d074fd9f8833f56fe9b3/src/refererDetection.js#L169).
+- Set the `test` parameter to `true`.
+- Set config.pageUrl to `'https://www.tv2.no/mening-og-analyse/14555348/'`.
 This is necessary because Kobler only bids on recognized articles.
-- Change the adapter's [`BIDDER_ENDPOINT`](https://github.com/prebid/Prebid.js/blob/master/modules/koblerBidAdapter.js#L8) to `'https://bid-service.dev.essrtb.com/bid/prebid_rtb_call'`.
-This endpoint belongs to the development server that is set up to always return a bid for the correct format size and page URL combination.

 # Test Optional Parameters
 ```javascript